 By contrast, the Wand is lightweight and easy to use.
 The dentist operates the device using a foot pedal, giving him complete control and attention over the hand piece.
 Most patients don’t even realize that their mouth is being numbed.

 With computer controlled anesthetic, Dr. Upadya is able to complete more dental work in a single visit, saving the patient time and money.

 Is dental anxiety common?

 Dental anxiety is very common, and affects people of all ages.
-It is typically caused by a prior bad dental visit experience is typically the most common reason.
-Most dentists have patients with anxiety on a daily basis.
-There are extra steps dentists can take if you communicate with them to make your visit as comfortable as possible.
+A prior bad dental visit experience is typically the most common reason.
+Most dentists have patients with anxiety and trauma on a daily basis.
+If you communicate with them, there are extra steps dentists can take to make your visit as comfortable as possible.

 What happens if you haven’t been a dentist in years?

 Patients should visit their dentist about 2 times a year to maintain their oral hygiene.
 If you have not been to the dentist in a year there is a chance that you have cavities.
 Your dentist will deep clean your teeth and inspect for cavities and any signs of infections.